CrocoDillon/universal-react-redux-boilerplate/README.md

 If you want to use ES6 and JSX you need a transpiler to make it work in the browser.
 I’m using webpack and babel.
 This build step transpiles (to ES5) and bundles your application files.

 Create the bundle with `npm run build`, start the server with `npm start`.

+### Development strategy using webpack’s development middleware

+The build step takes way too long.
+We can reduce this drastically using `webpack-dev-middleware`, which watches for file changes to recompile the bundle.
+The bundle is served from memory and rebuilds are fast.

+Start the server with `npm run dev`, we no longer need the other scripts anymore... for now.